Martial Arts Training Receives Spotlight In Twin Cities - UrduPoint

 Talking to APP here on Sunday, Martial Arts Trainer Irfan Bhatti said that people were choosing to learn martial arts due to four reasons, including fitness, sports, career opportunities and personal safety.

-He said fitness is one of the Primary reasons due to which many people choose to learn martial arts.
+He said fitness is one of the Primary reasons why many people choose to learn martial arts.
 He said martial arts involve a lot of physical activity, such as striking, grappling, and cardio training which helps in improving overall fitness level and gain strength, endurance, and flexibility.

 He said that sport is another popular reason for learning martial arts.
 Individuals learn martial arts, such as Ninjitsu, Karate, Mix Martial Arts (MMA), and Taekwondo to participate in different national and international sports competitions.